 WordPress Plugins for Theme Development

 When you’re designing and developing a WordPress theme, you obviously won’t want the public to see your theme until it is ready.
-However, it’s helpful to also be able to test the theme in a live environment in attempt to find any flaws based on mobile devices before going live.
+However, it’s helpful to also be able to test the theme in a live environment in an attempt to find any flaws based on mobile devices before going live.

 Theme Test Drive is another plugin that was created for testing a theme without showing it to everyone.
 It works in a similar fashion to Theme Switch, so you can look at the details of each, test them and see which one you like best.

-WordPress Theme Demo was developed to help web designers who want to showcase demos of their themes.
-If you visit sites of premium themes sellers, or those who give away free themes, there is usually an option to view the theme on a demo blog.
-This plugin allows you to showcase demos of multiple themes on one WordPress installation.
+WordPress Demo Builder was developed to help web designers that want to launch live demos for their themes.
+If you visit sites of premium themes sellers or those who give away free themes, there is usually an option to view the theme on a demo blog.

-The Maintenance Mode is a good plugin to have handy for times when you would like to temporarily prevent visitors from seeing the site or theme in it’s current state.
-With this plugin visitors will get a customizable message until you are ready for the site to be viewed.
+The Maintenance Mode is a good plugin to have handy for times when you would like to temporarily prevent visitors from seeing the site or theme in its current state.
+With this plugin, visitors will get a customizable message until you are ready for the site to be viewed.

 This is a plugin that I just came across and have not used yet, but it looks promising.
 Raw HTML allows you to use raw HTML or any other code in your posts or pages.
 This may be especially useful if you are converting an existing static site to WordPress.
 There have been times when I worked on a project like this and had extra work because of the way WordPress dealt with code that was pasted from an existing page.

 Advanced Category Excluder allows you to easily have control over what content is available in specific places.
 You can exclude certain categories from the front page and/or RSS feeds.
 You can control what content will be included or excluded from search results.

 Simply Exclude offers similar functionality to Advanced Category Excluder.
 If you’re interested in this type of plugin, take a look at both and see which one looks like it will meet your needs.

-You can handle pretty much everything from within the WordPress dashboard and take advantage of sIFR’s ability to have more control and wider choices with fonts.
+You can handle pretty much everything from within the WordPress dashboard and take advantage of Google’s Web Fonts library.
+You have more control and wider choices with fonts.

-But for real content, WPCandy has put together a set of posts that will help you by providing sample content that can easily be imported into your WordPress blog(importing is very easy in the WP dashboard).
-If you’re working on a theme on a WordPress installation that has no content, this will save you some time as opposed to entering your own dummy content.
+But for real content, WPCandy has put together an XML content file that will load sample content into your WordPress blog(importing is very easy in the WP dashboard).
+If you’re working on a theme on a WordPress installation that has no content, WP Example Content or WPCandy’s XML file will save you some time writing dummy content.